liuli-neko/NekoProtoTools/README.md

 **serializer**
 - [x] support visit fields by name
-- [ ] using simdjson for json serialization
+- [x] using simdjson for json serialization
+    - [x] support simdjson input serializer in simdjson::dom (this is old API?)
+    - [ ] support serializer interface in simdjson::ondemand (What are the differences between the DNS APIs in the dom and ondemand namespaces?)
+    - [ ] output serializer (simdjson has API to make a json tree?)
 - [ ] support more cpp stl types

 **communication**